undergrad-partner-school

 The campus of COCC provides a vibrant and inclusive community for students.
 The college offers a range of services and resources, including student clubs and organizations, on-campus housing, career services, and a state-of-the-art library.
 Additionally, COCC has strong partnerships with local businesses and industries, providing students with valuable opportunities for internships and job placement.
 With its beautiful location in Bend, COCC also offers easy access to outdoor recreational activities, including hiking, skiing, and biking, making it an ideal place for students who value a balanced lifestyle.

-Central Oregon Community College is a public two-year college with graduate programs located in Bend, OR.
-It has a campus size of 193 acres.
-This institution follows a quarterly calendar.
-It has an acceptance rate of 100%.
-The freshman retention rate at Central Oregon Community College is 55.93%.
+Central Oregon Community College is a public two-year college with graduate programs located in Bend, OR and set in an urban environment.
+This school follows a quarterly calendar.
+It has an acceptance rate of 57%.
+The freshman retention rate at Central Oregon Community College is 59%.

 Quick Facts